ssmanji89/_public/index.md

 - **Work Motivation (Proficient) | November 2021**
   - Displayed a high level of motivation and discipline applied toward work.
   - [Full Results](https://share.indeedassessments.com/attempts/d5115f7fc85e02b340a34748799d8c29eed53dc074545cb7)

+***Exploring Avenues***
+**Technical Writer**: Transform technical knowledge into user-friendly guides, manuals, and documentation.
+**Product Manager**: Strategize, plan, and serve as a bridge between multiple departments, leveraging technical background as an advantage.
+**Technology Consultant**: Offer businesses strategic advice on technology stack, operations, and future investments.
+**Sales Engineer or Solutions Architect**: Explain technical products to potential clients or customize solutions as per their needs.
+**Training & Development Specialist**: Impart knowledge on technical tools, software applications, and best practices.
+**Business Analyst**: Align technological solutions with business goals through a keen understanding of both domains.
+**Customer Success Manager**: Ensure post-sale product success, coordinating with tech teams for issue resolutions.
+**Technology Journalist or Blogger**: Dive into emerging technologies, trends, and industry insights through written pieces.
+**Technical Recruiter**: Spot and onboard talent in the tech domain, understanding the intricacies of tech roles.
+**Startup Advisor or Mentor**: Guide budding startups, setting them on a path of strong technological foundation.
+**R&D in Emerging Tech**: Venture into new technological horizons like VR/AR, blockchain, or AI, with the robust support of a strong tech background.